BJI4DUMUP/sports-tracker-activities-export/README.md

-# Sports Tracker Bulk Exporter
+# Sports Tracker Activities Exporter

-A bulletproof, UI-independent script to export all of your workout data (GPX files and photos) from [Sports-Tracker.com](https://www.sports-tracker.com/).
+Script to export all of your workout data (GPX files and photos) from [Sports-Tracker.com](https://www.sports-tracker.com/).

 ### Why this script?
 Older export scripts relied on web-scraping the Sports Tracker dashboard HTML.
 Whenever the website's design was updated, those scripts would break (throwing errors like `Cannot read properties of null`).